rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 We'll implement some basic set operations in Golang, like **membership** assertion, **union**, **intersection**, **difference**, **symmetric difference**, and **subset** assertion.
-Along the way, we'll provide the mathematical definition for each one of these operations to better understand them.
+Along the way, we'll provide the mathematical definition for each one of those operations to better understand them.

 #### Membership